International

 - New Left (NL): centre-left, formed in 2021 as a merger of the Democratic Left Alliance (SLD) and Spring

-- Left Together (LR): left-wing, socialist, democratic
+- Together Party (Razem): left-wing, socialist, democratic

-- Confederation Liberty and Independence: far-right, populist
+- Confederation Liberty and Independence (KWiN): far-right, populist

 - Modern: liberal, centrist